GuanSuns/TAMER-Summer-2018-Lab/Reading Notes/COACH.md

 ## COACH: Interactive Learning from Policy-Dependent Human Feedback

 ### Motivation: human feedback exhibits properties that are inconsistent with a traditional reward signal.
+(Much previous work has made the assumption that people are providing policy-independent feedback, while experiments show that it should be policy-dependent)

+### Huamn-Centered Reinforcement Learning

 ### Advantage Function: evaluate how recent behavior is different from the trainer's desired policy